K. Gary Sebelius

-Keith Gary Sebelius (born November 8, 1949), known professionally as K. Gary Sebelius or Gary Sebelius, is a former magistrate judge and a former federal judicial nominee to the United States District Court for the District of Kansas.
-He is the husband of former United States Secretary of Health and Human Services Kathleen Sebelius and also served as the First Gentleman of Kansas from 2003 to 2009, while his wife was governor.
+Keith Gary Sebelius (born November 8, 1949) is an American lawyer who was a magistrate judge of the United States District Court for the District of Kansas from 2003 to 2019.
+He is the husband of former United States Secretary of Health and Human Services Kathleen Sebelius and served as the First Gentleman of Kansas from 2003 to 2009, while his wife was governor.

 Early life and education

 Sebelius was born in Norton, Kansas, the son of Elizabeth Adeline (née Roberts) and Keith George Sebelius, a United States congressman from Kansas.
 Sebelius earned a bachelor's degree magna cum laude from Kansas State University in 1971 and a J.D. degree from Georgetown University Law Center in 1974.

 Professional career

 Before becoming a judge, Sebelius had a long career as a lawyer in Topeka, Kansas.
 He worked as an associate at the law firm of Eidson, Lewis, Porter & Haynes from 1974 until 1979, and then served as a partner at the firm from 1979 until 1989.
 From 1989 until 1993, Sebelius was a partner at the firm of Davis, Wright, Unrein, Hummer & McCallister.
 Sebelius then worked as a partner at the Topeka law firm Wright, Henson, Somers, Sebelius, Clark & Baker from 1993 until 2003.
 During his time in private practice, Sebelius became best known for defending the Topeka Board of Education in the reopened Brown v.
 Board of Education case in federal court.